luord/luord.github.io/content/Software/genetic.md

 Actual variance comes from the key element of **mutation**, the random chance that any given offspring individual will have genes not present in the parents.[^offspring]

-Finally, the new individual[^type] is, of course, a new member of the population so we add it.
+Finally, the new individual is, of course, a new member of the population so we add it[^type].

 ## Natural Selection